Polish anti-religious campaign: Resistance

-Thus, it is clear that Polish nationalists linked their struggle against the Soviet Union with a struggle against atheism.
+This statement shows that some Polish nationalists linked their struggle against the Soviet Union with a struggle against atheism.

-In Hungary, following the Hungarian Revolution of 1956, one of the first actions of the resistance was to retrieve imprisoned Cardinal József Mindszenty; a large crowd took him to the episcopal palace in the city, and his first free action was to celebrate mass in honor of the resistance.
+In Hungary, following the Hungarian Revolution of 1956, one of the first actions of the resistance was to liberate imprisoned Cardinal József Mindszenty; a crowd took him to the episcopal palace in the city, and his first free action was to celebrate Mass in honor of the resistance.

-In Czechoslovakia, the 1968 Prague Spring provided a renewed Catholic resistance to the Soviets and the Soviet-led Orthodox control of Catholic lands, churches, and institutes.
-This inspired Ukrainian Greek-Catholics to renew their efforts to achieve official recognition from the Soviets.
+In Czechoslovakia, the Prague Spring liberalization in 1968 renewed Catholic resistance to the Soviets, as well as to the Soviet-led Orthodox control of Catholic lands, churches, and institutes.
+This resistance inspired Ukrainian Greek-Catholics to renew their efforts to achieve official recognition from the Soviets.